gkonovalov/algorithms/README.md

-## Essential Algorithms and Data Structures in Java
+## Essential Algorithms and Data Structures

 Need to prepare description.